-The Corporation also owned 50 percent as of December 31, 2021 and 2020, respectively, of Prelude Systems, Inc., an information technology services organization.
+The Corporation also owned 50% as of December 31, 2022 and 2021, respectively, of Prelude Systems, Inc., an information technology services organization and is accounted for un the equity method of accounting.

 The Corporation provides management services for the above affiliates and is governed by a Board of Trustees.
 Some of the management employees and members of the Board of Trustees are also members of the Board of Directors of certain affiliated entities.
 The Corporation's affiliates do business primarily in Pennsylvania, but also in Maryland, Ohio and Delaware.